sosedoff/omxremote/README.md

 omxremote -media /path/to/media
 ```

-Server will start on port 8080 and listen on all network interfaces.
+By default server will start on port 8080 and listen on all network interfaces.
 You can
 connect to it if you have any device (laptop, phone) on the same wifi network.
 If you dont know the IP address of your RPi, run `ifconfig`.